terry-flander/agl_challenge/README.md

 ### Run

 The application can run with no arguments and produce the required output.
+It also allows one or two arguments to override the source url and if the url override is specified can choose a different pet 'type'.
-It can also allows one or two arguments to override the source url and if the url override is specified can choose a different pet 'type'.
+The application can run with no arguments and produce the required output.
+It also allows one or two arguments to override the source url and if the url override is specified can choose a different pet 'type'.

 Examples: